OpenCoin/opencoin-playground/v4/docs/OpenCoin.md

 ### Participants

 **Issuer** can mint, refresh and redeem coins.
-This entity will probably an account handling system (a.k.a bank) behind it for doing actual real-world payments.
-The issuer is trusted to handle coins and payments correctly, but is *not trusted* in regards of privacy - the target of OpenCoin is to protect the privacy of the transfers.
+This entity will probably an account handling system (a.k.a. bank) behind it for doing actual real-world payments.
+The issuer is trusted to handle coins and payments correctly, but is *not trusted* regarding privacy - the target of OpenCoin is to protect the privacy of the transfers.

 **Alice** and **Bob** are clients using OpenCoin.
 Technically they are software clients, and they represent the *users* of the system.[^diag] They need to be known by the customer in order to mint or redeem coins.
 Authentication could be required to renew coin.
 This would allow a "closed" system, in which accounts of the users could be monitored.